 Common carriers also have a duty to avoid hiring drivers who are unsafe or unqualified.
 These companies must also regularly inspect their vehicles to ensure they meet basic safety standards.

 When you pursue an injury claim with the help of a Los Angeles bus accident attorney, your case will follow the same general path as any negligence case.
-Like with a car or truck wreck, you must establish that the other party was negligent in the accident.
+Like with a car or truck accident, you must establish that the other party was negligent in the accident.

 Negligence requires four specific elements: establishing a duty of care, showing the bus driver breached that duty, linking your injuries to that breach, and proving you suffered measurable damages.
 The important difference between bus accidents and other negligence claims is the duty of care involved.
 Because common carriers, as noted above, have a higher duty of care, it is typically easier to demonstrate that they have breached it.